bietdoikiem/cosc2767-rmit-store/README.md

     <img src="https://i.imgur.com/OtlK2qU.png" width=600>
 </p>

-This is the RMIT Store built on LAMP stack (Linux, Apache, MySQL, PHP).
+This is the RMIT Store built on the LAMP stack (Linux, Apache, MySQL, PHP).

 Here is the instructions to setup the website on CentOS/Linux EC2 instance: